uqlibrary/uqlibrary-hours/README.md

 uqlibrary-hours displays academic hours to the end user

 Full documentation and demo can be found in [GitHub Pages](https://uqlibrary.github.io/uqlibrary-hours/uqlibrary-hours/).
+[Demo of the compact view](https://uqlibrary.github.io/uqlibrary-hours/uqlibrary-hours/demo/index-compact.html) is available separately.

 ## Getting Started